dominicjtaylor/COVID19/README.md

 # COVID19 Interactive Data App
-Code used in COVID19 Streamlit app found at https://covid19-domtaylor.herokuapp.com
+Code used to build the COVID19 Streamlit app found at https://covid19-domtaylor.herokuapp.com

 Features of the app include: